avnishaks/namaste_next_js/part1_next_js/README.md

 4. nodemailer : shoot out the mail for authenatication
 5. react-hot-toast : providing message about the user which is successfully sign up or not.
 6. mongoose : Talk with our DataBase

+## Folder Structure
+1. In src -> app -> ( route folder along with page file like login is route folder containing page.tsx)

 ## Getting Started